AMR-/gym_vehicle_intersection/README.md

 When instantiated, each action set has a `describe()` method that gives a description (see **Example** section).
 Actions are passed in to the step function as integers.

+See also a description of the action space at [ActionSpaces](ActionSpaces.md).

 ## Observation Space

 The observation space is represented by a `4+4*V` vector, where `V` is maximum the number of vehicles that are allowed to be on the map at a single time.